Master Raindrop

-Master Raindrop is an animated television program produced jointly by Australian, New Zealand and Singaporean companies that first screened on the Australian Seven Network from 15 March 2008 to 14 February 2009.
+Master Raindrop is an animated television program produced jointly by Australian, New Zealand and Singaporean companies that first screened on the Australian Seven Network from 21 June 2008 to 14 February 2009.
 There are 26 episodes of 24 minutes duration.

 Overview

 The series begins with personifications of two of the five elements, Raindrop (water) and Shao Yen (wood), training with their Master, Yun, in the ancient art of Chitaido.
 However the strongest leader in the Land of a Thousand Legends, General Bu, upsets the peaceful world by taking Yun to begin his attempt to capture the four elements after Flamo, the fire element, joins him voluntarily.
-General Bu does this to stop the elements joining together and defeating him.
+General Bu does this to stop the elements joining and defeating him.
 Master Raindrop and Shao Yen are soon joined by the other two elements: Jin Hou, the metal element (an anthropomorphic golden monkey), and Niwa, the earth element (a humanoid girl who appears to be made of clay).
 Together they attempt to rescue Master Yun and travel to the place where the golden dragon was defeated and restore him to power.